-So, without further ado, let’s get nerdy about California 14ers.
+So, without further ado, let’s get nerdy about California fourteeners.

 California 14ers List

 To kick things off, here’s the official list.
-This table is sortable on large screens.
+This table scrolls horizontally on small screens.

-Here’s a great map showing all California 14ers.
+Here’s a map showing all the California 14ers:

 California 14ers By Difficulty